mtkirby/audisp-simplify/README.md

 8) Restart the auditd service.
 If you are running systemd (CentOS 7+), then you will need to reboot.

+9) If you are seeing audit logs in journald, you can disable it with systemctl mask systemd-journald-audit.socket

-9) Done.
+10) Done.
 Now you can watch the simple audit logs in /var/log/audisp-simplify